fantasticfears-stage/fantasticfears.github.io/_posts/2017-08-23-the-surprise-number-in-javascript.md

 You might try this in Chrome Developer Console and want to tell me that it works in  Chrome.

-It works because you get lucky.
+It works because you are lucky.

 ## What is a Number?